Early At-Home Treatment for COVID-19

 While most people are focused on vaccines, face masks and lockdowns, some doctors are trying to get people to focus on, or at least consider, early ambulatory treatment for COVID-19.
 This means care that is initiated right when a person is diagnosed or starts to show symptoms, while he/she is still at home or self-isolating, and well before a person has to go to the hospital.
 These doctors believe early ambulatory treatment would significantly reduce hospitalizations and deaths.
 I am currently on an email distribution list with doctors and public health experts from all around the world who are trying to spread the word about early ambulatory care.
 Unfortunately, many of them have been censored or are not being “heard” by the “pandemic decision makers.”
 They are not getting much coverage in the media, and the question is why not?
 I want to stress that many of the doctors asking us to strongly consider early ambulatory care are practicing physicians and top epidemiologists at renowned academic institutions.
 Many are highly published in traditional medical journals.
 They aren’t the “Cazy Essential Oils Lady” spreading misinformation.
 One would think that, in a time of great urgency, physician voices would be amplified, because clinical judgement and experience is incredibly valuable when it comes to learning more about COVID-19 and addressing it.
 But Big Tech clearly sees things differently than me.

 In my latest podcast, I chat with Dr. Peter McCullough, an internist, cardiologist and epidemiologist who authored a paper on early at-home care for COVID-19 that included a protocol for early treatment.
-The protocol lists specific drugs to use and when to use them.
-That protocol has since been updated, and with Dr. McCullough’s permission, I’ve posted it below. ( It’s copyrighted, so please do not share without obtaining permission.)
+The protocol lists specific drugs to use and when to use them, but the protocol is not FDA approved or anything like that, so please check in with your doctor first.
 In the podcast, Dr. McCullough discusses the rationale behind this protocol, randomized controlled trials and clinical experience, what other countries are doing for early ambulatory treatment ( things that the US is currently not doing), and why the media is not touching early ambulatory care, since he believes it could save many lives.

 Dr. McCullough is the Vice Chief of Internal Medicine at Baylor University Medical Center in Dallas, Tx and a consulting cardiologist.
 He is a Principal Faculty in internal medicine for the Texas A&M University Health Sciences, has over 1000 publications and over 500 citations in the National Library of Medicine.
 I’ve linked to his full bio in the podcast description.